WeiJanChang/amr/README.md

     download_image(info, output_path=output_path, error_out=error_out)
 ```

+### Post-processing

+#### Image Text Extraction

+If you need to extract text from .jpg images automatically, use the `extract_text_from_image.py` script.

+- Modify the directory variable in the script to point to your folder containing .jpg images.
+- The script will process each image, extract text and save the results as a CSV file

 ### Descriptive Statistics

 The descriptive_stats function displays descriptive statistics (count and percentage) for a given column in a DataFrame.